Why should I book with Livett's?

-Where is the best place to load/unload equipment along the River?
+Where is the best place to load/unload equipment along the River Thames?

 This depends on what you’re loading.

-Alternatively, if you are loading equipment that can be man-handled then we own Butler’s Wharf Pier (by Tower Bridge) and Putney Pier.
-Both piers are in ideal locations with transport and on street parking available nearby.
-The fact that we own these piers means we can be flexible as opposed to using the other central London piers that are largely TFL owned.
+Alternatively, if you are loading equipment that can be manhandled, then we own Butler’s Wharf Pier (next to Tower Bridge) and Putney Pier.
+Both piers are in ideal locations with local transport and on-street parking available nearby.
+The fact we own these piers means we can be flexible to your needs, as opposed to using other Central London piers that are largely owned by Transport for London.

 Can I film with a drone?

-In a word, yes.
-However this requires careful negotiation with the PLA as they will only allow drones at certain time of day and will need to co-ordinate a river closure around this.
-You will require at least a month’s lead in to start the negotiation process.
+In a word: yes.
+However, this requires careful negotiation with the PLA as they only allow drones at certain times of day and will need to co-ordinate a river closure around this.
+You will require at least one month’s lead to start the negotiation process.

-How fast are you allowed to go on the River?
+How fast are you allowed to go on the River Thames?

 Between just below the Thames Barrier and Wandsworth Bridge there is a mandatory speed limit of 12 knots, which then drops to 8 knots above Wandsworth Bridge.

-There are however some ‘high speed zones’ in the river where specially licenced craft are able to travel faster.
-The first is between just below the Thames Barrier and St Saviours Dock, where high speed craft can travel up to 30 knots.
+However, there are some “high speed zones” on the river where specially licenced craft are able to travel faster.
+The first is between just below the Thames Barrier and St Saviour’s Dock, where high speed craft can travel up to 30 knots.
 The second area is between Lambeth and Wandsworth Bridge where high speed craft can travel up to 25 knots.